 Make ganache top

-- Freeze for 1 hour (or more) before slicing into 8 squares.
+- Freeze for 30 minutes or more before slicing into 8 squares.

 - Store in the refrigerator for two weeks.
 Or freeze indefinitely.